From immersive theatre to live concerts, experience Toronto’s creativity in new (virtual) ways.

 Comedy and happy hour?
 Sign us up!
 The Second City currently channels their wit into virtual happy hour meetups, of which you’re invited.
 Join Toronto’s funniest as they joke, sip and chat, adding a laid-back flavour to live comedy.
 Second City’s Happy Hour takes place every few Thursdays and features both sketch and improv.
 Access the schedule online to snag your seat at their virtual bar.

-Another immersive option is Convergence Theatre’s Convergence Against Corona!, made up of two parts.
+Another immersive experience to add to your list: Convergence Theatre’s Convergence Against Corona!, made up of two parts.
 The first one commissions artists to create works based on anonymous “COVID Confessions.”
 The second part, The Corona Variations, consists of six 5-minute phone calls, or “phone plays.”
 Head to their website to donate or purchase tickets.

 See it.
 Snap it.
 Share it.
 In every neighbourhood, around every corner, through every door